 What are DAP Notes in Counseling?

 The DAP format offers an organized and efficient structure for practitioners to create progress notes, psychotherapy notes, and other practice documents.
 In short, it’s a useful note-taking framework for counselors, psychologists, and other healthcare providers to track their clients’ progress.
+The U.S. Department of Health and Human Services HIPAA guidelines distinguish between progress notes (including DAP notes) and psychotherapy notes, which have different privacy protections.

 It’s worth noting that DAP notes, just like progress notes, are documents that can be shared with other healthcare workers, as per the HIPAA privacy and sharing rules.